nsushant/ANT_OR_Lunch_Visits/DOCUMENTATION.md

 - Visit status (visited/unvisited)

 This system automatically keeps your map updated - just add new restaurants to `places.md` or new visits to `lunch_log.md` and run the script again!

+## Maintenance

+**Adding New Restaurants:**
+1. Add restaurant details to `places.md`
+2. Run `python3 lunch_map.py`
+3. New addresses will be automatically geocoded in the next batch

+**Performance:**
+- Subsequent runs are faster when addresses don't change
+- Batch processing minimizes network requests
+- Only new/unique addresses trigger API calls

+**Verification:**
+- Run `python3 verify_coordinates.py` to check coordinate accuracy
+- Compare map locations against known addresses in Antwerp